XRPL-Labs/xumm-for-woocommerce/readme.txt

 4. The setup page in the admin panel on the XUMM api.

 == Changelog ==
+= 0.5 =
+[IMPROVED] Improved UI in the WooCommerce XUMM admin options [FIX] Admin Page options disabled if API keys are missing or wrong [FIX] XUMM API ping on a fail

 = 0.4 =
 [FIX] Javascript file path fixed.